akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 :   @@snip [BlockingDispatcherTest.java](/akka-docs/src/test/java/jdocs/actor/typed/BlockingDispatcherTest.java) { #blocking-main }

-Here the app is sending 100 messages to `BlockingFutureActor` and `PrintActor` and large numbers of `akka.actor.default-dispatcher` threads are handling requests.
+Here the app is sending 100 messages to `BlockingActor` and `PrintActor` and large numbers of `akka.actor.default-dispatcher` threads are handling requests.
 When you run the above code, you will likely to see the entire application gets stuck somewhere like this: